 All students, staff and faculty from The Creative School will have access to Adobe Creative Cloud.
-Access to the Adobe CC license is associated with your MyRyerson credentials.
+Access to the Adobe CC license is associated with your MyServiceHub credentials.

-The Ryerson library provides students with access to hundreds of books, journals, film and video, and on-line academic databases.
+The Toronto Metropolitan University library provides students with access to hundreds of books, journals, film and video, and on-line academic databases.
 As well as, Technology & Tools through the Digital Media Experience Lab (DME) technology equipment facility.

-Through the RACER interlibrary loan system, Ryerson students also have access to material from research libraries throughout North America.
+Through the RACER interlibrary loan system, TMU students also have access to material from research libraries throughout North America.

-The Ryerson Library Digital Repository is a space for collecting, preserving, and providing online access to research and teaching materials created by the Ryerson community.
+The Toronto Metropolitan University Digital Repository is a space for collecting, preserving, and providing online access to research and teaching materials created by the TMU community.
 Content is openly available to anyone on the web.
 You can find theses, dissertations, articles, technical reports, working papers, conference papers, etc. within the collection.

-The Student Success Centre helps students navigate services across The Creative School and Ryerson.
+The Student Success Centre helps students navigate services across The Creative School and Toronto Metropolitan University.

 The Centre for Student Development and Counselling (CSDC) offers free, confidential counselling services in a professional and friendly environment.
 Services are provided by a team of psychologists, social workers, psychotherapists and counselling interns.

-Services, programs and resources are intended to assist students not only to solve immediate problems, but also to define their personal, educational and career goals, and to acquire the self-confidence and transferable skills necessary for professional success and individual growth.
+Services, programs and resources are intended to assist students in solving immediate problems, defining their personal, educational and career goals, and acquiring the self-confidence and transferable skills necessary for professional success and individual growth.
 Services are provided on a one-to-one basis or in a group format.

-The Medical Centre is a medical clinic which provides currently registered Ryerson students, staff and faculty, with a wide range of medical services that you would normally expect to receive from your family physician.
+The Medical Centre is a medical clinic providing currently registered Toronto Met students, staff and faculty with a wide range of medical services you would normally expect from your family physician.
 This includes the treatment of illnesses, such as colds or the flu, to routine examinations like annual physicals and internal examinations.
 You must book an appointment to see the doctor.

 Student Learning Support (SLS) is a group of services and programs aimed at helping students engage more effectively in their academic studies.
-We teach essential academic skills and study techniques that help students to more effectively express their intelligence, apply their knowledge and communicate their ideas.
+We teach essential academic skills and study techniques that help students express their intelligence more effectively, apply their knowledge and communicate their ideas.

-X Graduate Students’ Union are a membership-driven union, representing over 2500 full-time and part-time graduate students at X University.
-We are dedicated to supporting your graduate journey through offering services such as health and dental coverage, funding for course unions and hosting events to build a community on campus.
+TMU Graduate Students’ Union is a membership-driven union representing over 2500 full-time and part-time graduate students at Toronto Metropolitan University.
+We are dedicated to supporting your graduate journey by offering services such as health and dental coverage, funding for course unions and hosting events to build a community on campus.

 Your health and dental plan offers comprehensive benefits, ranging from drug, paramedical, dental, vision, trip, and accidental.
 If you are registered for both the Fall and Winter sessions of the academic year, you are covered from September 1 to August 31.
 If you are registered to begin your studies in the Winter session of the academic year, you are covered from January 1 to August 31.